 In 1940, Powell moved on to straight comedy starring in Preston Sturges's Christmas in July.
 During the early '40s, he took a number of supporting roles in unsuccessful films and, as a result, his career suffered.
 In 1944, he began to develop his acting skills with a darker range of themes and characters.

-His portrayal of private detective Philip Marlowe in the thriller Murder, My Sweet (1944)—an adaptation of the novel Farewell My Lady (1940)—earned him critical acclaim.
+His portrayal of private detective Philip Marlowe in the thriller Murder, My Sweet (1944)—an adaptation of the novel Farewell, My Lovely (1940)—earned him critical acclaim.
 This transition to film noir revived Powell's struggling career and established him as a multifaceted actor, especially adept at portraying tough heroes.
 Critics were quick to praise his performances in other noir thrillers such as Cornered (1945) and Pitfall (1948).